mkathiravan/SQFLite_Flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+SQLite in Flutter with the sqflite package for storing application data locally.
+SQLite has been around since 2000 and is a popular choice for embedding databases within local apps.
+For the example project, we’ll build a very simple “TODO” app that can create, update, and delete TODO items from a basic interface.

+SQLite provides a convenient industry-standard way of persisting data locally within an application.
+This example shows how to implement basic CRUD operations for creating and manipulating simple records in a SQLite database.